 After the rice has reached al dente, turn off the heat.
 Add in the sea salt, black pepper, vegan butter, vegan parmesan, and the lemon or lime juice.
 Stir to combine completely and let it all absorb in with the residual heat, for about 3 minutes.
 Remove from the stove.

-You can stir the mushrooms in the risotto, or serve the, on top of each individually served risotto.
+You can stir the mushrooms in the risotto, or serve them on top of each individually served risotto.
 Serve immediately with additional vegan parmesan cheese and mushrooms.
 Enjoy!

 In a pan over medium high heat, melt the vegan butter.
 Swirl around the pan.

 Add in the slices of mushroom, stirring to combine in the butter.
-Let the mushrooms sit for about 3-5 minutes until they begin to caramelise.
-Flip and repeat for about 3-5 minutes until the other side is caramelised too.
+Let the mushrooms sit for about 3-5 minutes until they begin to caramelize.
+Flip and repeat for about 3-5 minutes until the other side is caramelized too.